Serving America’s Rural Housing & Community Development Needs

 For more information about Frontier Housing, please visit www.frontierhousing.org.

-The Federation of Appalachian Housing Enterprises, Inc. (FAHE), a regional non-profit based in Berea, Kentucky, was one of the first CDFI’s certified by the US Treasury Department.
-FAHE’s mission is to lead its network of Appalachian organizations to sustainable growth and measurable impact through collective voice and access to capital that creates housing and promotes community development.
-As a financial intermediary, FAHE brings together community-based nonprofits and regional partnerships to connect resources with communities in Kentucky, Tennessee, Virginia and West Virginia.
+Fahe, a regional non-profit based in Berea, Kentucky, was one of the first CDFI’s certified by the US Treasury Department.
+Fahe’s mission is to lead its network of Appalachian organizations to sustainable growth and measurable impact through collective voice and access to capital that creates housing and promotes community development.
+As a financial intermediary, Fahe brings together community-based nonprofits and regional partnerships to connect resources with communities in Kentucky, Tennessee, Virginia and West Virginia.
 Our ultimate goal is to reduce systemic poverty by improving housing conditions of low-income people living in Central Appalachia and bolstering the region’s economic potency.

 Kentucky Mountain Housing Development Corp., Inc.